-A petition has been filed on the official whitehouse.gov petition page calling for the United States government to classify the controversial police accountability group Cop Block as domestic terrorists.
+A petition has been filed on the official WhiteHouse.gov petition page calling for the United States government to classify police accountability group Cop Block a domestic terrorist organization.

 Copblock says it wants to make police accountable for their actions.
 The organization’s members draw attention to police abuses that happen across the country, and work to film police in order to force transparency and accountability within their ranks.

 The petition, entitled, “Officially label and classify any variation of “CopBlock.Org” members as Domestic Terrorists with DHS,” accuses the decentralized police accountability organization of promoting violence.

 “CopBlock.Org and its affiliates on social media are often applauding and encouraging violence towards law enforcement officers and their families,” the petition page says.
 “At times, they are even directly causing said violence in their communities, and then supporting each other online or in person for their illegal activities.
 I believe that many people who are active in this organization are committing terroristic acts by inspiring, inciting, or taking parts in acts that are designed to take human lives in cold blood for political gain.”

 The petition, which was filed on September, 19 by an unknown person appears to have stirred up some reactions from other groups around the country.

 The National Police Wives Association, along with a group calling themselves Police Blotter have called for a massive Facebook blitz against Cop Block.